contentful/storageroom-to-contentful.rb/README.md

 Run script again and select action '3' from the menu.
 Enter the name of the new space on Contentful and import the collections as content types.

-Once the exported StorageRoom data is transformed to be compatible with Contentful you can start the import.

-Run script again and select action '3' from the menu.
-Enter the name of the new space on Contentful and import the collections as content types.

 ## Convert symbol values to String:
 If the collection has a field of type ```Symbol```, the value of the entry must be strings.